contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 | [Field ID](/content-types/field-editors/field-settings.md#field-id) | A sanitised name to be used by the API. |

 ## Supported validation
-This field editor supported the following validation methods.
+This field editor supports the following validation methods.

 - [Required field](/content-types/validation/required-validation.md)